 Subd.
 2. Required actions.
 If the official is not a member of the legislature or of the governing body of a metropolitan governmental unit, the superior must assign the matter, if possible, to another employee who does not have a potential conflict of interest.
 If there is no immediate superior, the official must abstain, if possible, in a manner prescribed by the board from influence over the action or decision in question.
 If the official is a member of the legislature, the house of service may, at the member's request, excuse the member from taking part in the action or decision in question.
-If the official is not permitted or is otherwise unable to abstain from action in connection with the matter, the official must file a statement describing the potential conflict and the action taken.
+If the official must file a statement describing the potential conflict and the action taken.
 A public official must file the statement with the board and a local official must file the statement with the governing body of the official's political subdivision.
 The statement must be filed within a week of the action taken.